 Engaged: Students Becoming Citizens is TVW's ongoing documentary series, showing students across Washington state learning about and participating in civics and government.

-The series was nominated for a Northwest Regional Emmy Award in 2009 and 2012.
-It is co-produced by David Johnson, Director of Education Resources, and Jason Gutz, Special Projects Manager.
+The series won a Northwest Regional Emmy Award in 2014 for the documentary "Starcia."
+Engaged was also nominated for Emmy Awards in 2009 and 2012.
+It is co-produced by Jason Gutz, Special Projects Manager, and David Johnson, Director of Education Resources.

 Comments, questions or suggestions for Engaged episodes?
 Please send them to firstname.lastname@example.org